terraform-ibm-modules/documentation/docs/gh-actions.md

     Called from `/.github/workflows/release.yml`.

-*NOTE:* Pipelines do not run on private repos as the org secrets are not available when using the free GitHub actions plan.
-See free account limitations here https://github.com/pricing#compare-features
+!> **Important**: Pipelines do not run on private repos because the org secrets are not available with the free GitHub actions plan.
+For more information about features by GitHub plan, see [Compare features](https://github.com/pricing#compare-features).